-I stumbled on premium but free advice from a well-respected Nigerian figure and author, Dr. Joe Abah on career decision making.
+I stumbled on this premium but free advice from a well-respected Nigerian figure and author, Dr. Joe Abah on career decision making.

 Dr. Joe Abah might not be everybody’s favourite person on Twitter, but he always has a way of adding value regularly to his teeming followers.